Open Call ECHO Academies:

 How to apply

-All applicants must submit the following documents in English via the online Application Form:
+All applicants must submit the following documents in English via the online application:

-- All applicants need to propose a micro-organisation with whom they will work together in the project implementation period if successful
+- All applicants need to propose a micro-organization with whom they will work together in the project implementation period if successful

 - Anticipated material needs